nelinory/myForecast/README.md

 - Single weather location only

 ## How to get the API key from Dark Sky ® API
+> Dark Sky ® API company have been aquared by Apple.<br/>
+> <strong>As of 04/01/2020 Dark Sky ® API does not accepts new sign ups.</strong>.
+Looking for a replacement weather API.

 The application is designed to use a free Dark Sky ® API developer account which limits you to 1000 calls per day.
 To prevent the customer from going over the limit the minimum weather refresh interval is set to 5 minutes at the application level.
 Of course if you already have an API key (free or paid) from Dark Sky ® API you can use it too.

 1. Go to https://darksky.net/dev and click the "TRY FOR FREE" button